 Best Heat Detector for Kitchens & Garages

-The heat detector works differently to a smoke detector, sensing significant temperature increases rather than smoke.
+A heat detector works differently from a smoke detector.
+It Senses significant temperature increases rather than smoke.
 A FireAngel HT-630 heat detector is perfect for kitchens and garages.

 False alarms have no benefit to anybody.
 The chances are that burnt toast will trigger a standard smoke alarm.
 However, a heat detector in your kitchen will avoid false alerts and keep the family safe.